Can flea control be accomplished using things I have at home? Is it safe to do?

 Other “Homemade” Remedies

-Other flea control remedies are touted as safe and effective but my sleuthing hasn’t turned up any scientific studies or other solid evidence to support these claims.
+Other homemade flea control remedies are touted as safe and effective, but my sleuthing hasn’t turned up any scientific studies or other solid evidence to support these claims.

 Some people swear by spraying diluted lemon juice on their cat, others use apple cider vinegar, while still others use various essential oils.

-You’ll need to consider when trying any of these that felines hate the smell of things that might poison us, like citrus, lavender, and eucalyptus.
+You’ll need to consider when trying any of these that felines hate the smell of things that might poison them, like citrus, lavender, and eucalyptus.